JS-framework-for-observing-game-state/BachelorProject/API_Documentation.md

-# NOTES FOR FINISHING THE DOCUMENTS: Find out what we do about NPM as well as logical time!!!

 # Documentation for GameStateLogger
 GameStateLogger is a library that allows users to log events in their JavaScript games, to enable analyzing, debugging, and in limited capacity, replay a run of a game to ensure that it is not fraudulent or to observe where bugs in the gameplay might have arisen.